Husky110/PSHandHistoryManager/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=P65FV828ZRBB2)

 ### How to setup?
-Just download the Release and run the file "PSHandHistoryManager.exe".
+Just download the release, unzip it somewhere and run the file "PSHandHistoryManager.exe".
 I've implemented a friendly Bot that tells you what do to.
 Just carefully follow the steps. :)

 ### I've got an issue!